perfsonar/docs/install_quick_start.rst

 #.
 Click on **Edit** (A) in the host information section of the main page or **Configuration** (B) button in the right-upper corner and login as the web administrator user created in the previous step

     .. image:: images/install_quick_start-web-admin-info1.png
 #.
 On the page that loads, enter the requested information in the provided fields.
+In order to save **Administrative Information** you will be required to agree to the perfSONAR `Privacy Policy <https://www.perfsonar.net/about/privacy-policy/>`_.
+Tick the Privacy Policy checkbox to accept it.
 Click **Save** when you are done.

     .. image:: images/install_quick_start-web-admin-info2.png
     .. seealso:: For more information on updating administrative information see :doc:`manage_admin_info`